Spectral-Analysis-UPB/PyZEAL/docs/intro.rst

 an open-source package that is well tested, written in an accessible language, and distributed in a user-friendly manner.

-We aim to enable two main use cases:
+We aim to support two main use cases:

 1. Enabling out-of-the-box usage as a tool within any project which requires the calculation of roots or poles of holomorphic or meromorphic functions.
 In particular this includes seamless integration